sbhbenjamin/tp/docs/DeveloperGuide.md

 3. Finally, the chained predicate is used to filter the tasks, and the tasks with the criteria met are displayed on the screen.

-The search by tags feature uses the `find` command and prefix `t/` before the keyword.

 Given below is an example usage scenario of how the find mechanism behaves at each step to search for tasks:

 Step 1.
 User inputs `find t/CS2103T t/CS2105 p/low` to find tasks that have a 'CS2103T' or 'CS2105' tag, and with a low priority.